ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 Next, we read from the `in_channel` using the function `In_channel.input_all`.
-This function takes the `in_channel` as a parameter and reads the entire content of the channel, and stores the read content in the variable `content`.
+This function takes the `in_channel` as a parameter and reads the entire content of the channel.
+Then it stores the read content in the variable `content`.

 **Step 3: Close the Channel**